kstasko/notes/aws/data-analyst-cert/da-udemy-s2-storage.md

 - automatically moves objects between two access tiers based on changing access patterns

 ### *Amazon Glacier*
-- low cost object storage meant for archiving/backup
+- low cost object storage meant for archiving / backup
 - data is retained for the longer term (decades)
 - Each item in Glacier is called an 'Archive' (up to 40TB)
 - `Archives` are stored in Vault